VishwasKumar-git/Visual-Products-Matcher/README.md

 # Visual Products Matcher

-This project is an image search engine that allows users to upload an image and find similar images from a preloaded database.
-It uses the ResNet50 model for feature extraction and cosine similarity for finding similar images.
+This project is a Visual Product Matcher that allows users to upload a product image and find similar images from a preloaded database.
+It uses the ResNet50 model for feature extraction and cosine similarity for finding similar product images.

 ## Features